-Compliance with growth management plan and land development regulations.
-The AHDB shall be available to a development only to the extent that it otherwise complies and is consistent with the GMP and the land development regulations, including the procedures, requirements, conditions and criteria for planned unit developments (PUDs) and rezonings, where applicable.

-Minimum number of affordable housing units.
-The minimum number of affordable housing units that shall be provided in a development pursuant to this section shall be ten affordable housing units.

-Nontransferable.
-The AHDB is not transferrable between developments or properties.
+- 21. The developer and owner of a rental the development shall provide on-site management to assure appropriate security, maintenance and appearance of the development and the dwelling units where these issues are a factor. - B. Compliance with growth management plan and land development regulations.
+The AHDB shall be available to a development only to the extent that it otherwise complies and is consistent with the GMP and the land development regulations, including the procedures, requirements, conditions and criteria for planned unit developments (PUDs) and rezonings, where applicable. - C. Minimum number of affordable housing units.
+The minimum number of affordable housing units that shall be provided in a development pursuant to this section shall be ten 10 percent of the total affordable housing units. - D. Nontransferable.
+The AHDB is not transferrable between developments or properties. - E. Phasing.

-E.

-Phasing.
 In the case where a development will occur in more than one phase, the percentage of affordable housing units to which the developer has committed for the total development shall be maintained in each phase and shall be constructed as part of each phase of the development on the property.
-For example, if the total development's AHDB is based on the provision of ten percent of the total dwelling units as affordable housing rental units for low income households with two bedrooms per unit, then each phase must maintain that same percentage (ten percent in this case) cumulatively.
+For example, if the total development's AHDB is based on the provision of ten percent of the total dwelling units as affordable housing rental units for low income households with two bedrooms per unit, then each phase must maintain that same percentage (10 ten percent in this case) cumulatively.